ilyasergey/YSC2229/source/week-03a_exercises.rst

   Implement and analyse the exponential search.

 * :ref:`exercise-fast-merge-sort`:
-  Implement a version of merge-sort that does not allocate auxiliary arrays at every recursive call.
+  Merge sort with a single auxiliary array.

 * :ref:`exercise-index-sort`:
   Index sort.